Why You’ll Love Visiting the MSU Broad Art Museum With Kids

 MSU-Broad_Art_Museum_2

-09 – The Broad has Lots of Natural Light
+8 – The Broad has Lots of Natural Light

 The walls of glass create a space where even if it’s a cold and blustery winter day, you’ll have access to lots of natural light.
 This is why we mentioned it as one of our winter blues busters.

-There’s a cafe and small art store next to the glass wall area, so you can grab a cup of coffee while you browse fun gifts for someone you love, or just to treat yourself.
+There’s a café and small art store next to the glass wall area, so you can grab a cup of coffee while you browse fun gifts for someone you love, or just to treat yourself.

 MSU-Broad-art-museum-wall

-10 – Gorgeous Outdoor Seating
+9 – Gorgeous Outdoor Seating

 For those perfect spring and summer Michigan days, there is a perfect area for outdoor eating.
-It’s peaceful, inspiring, and located right on the border of EL’s shopping district and main campus.
+It’s peaceful, inspiring, and located right on the border of East Lansing’s shopping district and main campus.
 Having lunch here is a perfect central meeting location, where you can venture out afterward in any direction.

 We like to grab lunch from one of the restaurants along the strip across the street.
 We bring it over to eat on the tables before heading into the museum or making our MSU campus rounds.